isomerpages/nlb-curiocity/_singapore-visualised/Virtual Showcase/Bras Basah: A Place Of Learning.md

 ---
 ### **Schools of Bras Basah**

-The close proximity of Bras Basah to the town centre as well as the various ethnic enclaves of Singapore during the colonial period has made it an ideal location for the establishment of schools.
-Started by town planners, missionaries and philanthropists, they provide the children of the time a priceless place to learn and acquire knowledge regardless of gender, race and religion.
-Today, many of these schools are still around and they share a history that is as long as Singapore since the British arrived more than 200 years ago.
+The close proximity of Bras Basah to the town centre and the various ethnic enclaves of Singapore  has made it an ideal location for the establishment of schools during the colonial period.
+Started by town planners, missionaries and philanthropists, these early schools provide the children of the time a priceless place to learn and acquire knowledge regardless of gender, race and religion.
+Today, many of these schools are around.
+Even though they have moved out of Bras Basah, and they share a history that is as long as Singapore since the British arrived more than 200 years ago.
 Below is but a handful of them.

 |   |
 |:--------:|